De Loop (WA)

 Sulfur added (PPM)

-Due to cold weather, orders will be held and shipped in early Spring.
-This isn't ideal, but it's essential in protecting your juice from cold temperatures during transportation.
-Our fufillment partner closely monitors the weather looking for any available window to ship, so it is possible that it could ship sooner.
+Due to hot weather, orders will be held in our queue and shipped ASAP.
+This isn't ideal, but it's essential in protecting your juice from warm temperatures during transportation.
+Our fufillment partner closely monitors the weather and any available window to ship, so it is possible that it could ship soon.
 Thanks you for understanding.